LESSON GROUP 2 PART 1

 You should clean your clipper blade after pre-clipping a dog.

-SHAVING DOUBLE COATED BREEDS
+SHAVING DOUBLE-COATED BREEDS

-Some salons clip double coated breeds short while others choose not to.
-It is important to understand how to shave a double coated breed in case you work somewhere this is required.
-There are rare times when it is necessary to shave a double coated breed’s coat due to health reasons.
-It’s also good to know the complications and problems that can arise by shaving double coated breeds as well, so we will discuss both.
+Some salons clip double-coated breeds short while others choose not to.
+It is important to understand how to shave a double-coated breed in case you work somewhere this is required.
+There are rare times when it is necessary to shave a double-coated breed’s coat due to health reasons.
+It’s also good to know the complications and problems that can arise by shaving double-coated breeds as well, so we will discuss both.

-Salons who shave double coated breeds do so because they think the pet owners will just take their double coated dog to another salon to be shaved, so they might as well do it.
+Salons who shave double-coated breeds do so because they think the pet owners will just take their double-coated dog to another salon to be shaved, so they might as well do it.

 Double coated breeds include Labs, Golden Retrievers, Husky’s, Beagles, Pugs – dogs that have fur rather than dogs with hair that would just continue growing longer and longer like human hair, such as poodles.
-The best thing you can do for your double coated breed to keep it comfortable is to have it bathed, brushed, and groomed regularly.
+The best thing you can do for your double-coated breed to keep it comfortable is to have it bathed, brushed, and groomed regularly.
 Surprisingly – the worst thing you can do is have it shaved or clipped short.
-A dog’s cooling systems works very differently from the way human bodies work.
+A dog’s cooling system works very differently from the way human bodies work.
 A dog’s “coat” is nothing like us wearing a coat and taking it off when we are warm.
 Removing a dog’s “coat” can actually make them hotter, shed worse, have skin problems, expose them to too much sun, and more.
 The cycle of hair growing and shedding is set up to work perfectly for dogs and we do a disservice to dogs when we shave them and interrupt that cycle (unless, of course, there is a medical reason to do so.)
 Dogs cool off a few different ways, of course, there is panting.
-A simplified explanation of panting is that heat within the dog enters the blood supply, that circulates, and fluid evaporates off the dog’s tongue while panting allowing the dog to get rid of heat.
+A simplified explanation of panting is that heat within the dog enters the blood supply, which circulates, and fluid evaporates off the dog’s tongue while panting allowing the dog to get rid of heat.
 Dogs also have sweat glands in their feet and ears that play a small role in keeping them cool.
-A major way dogs cool down is that their blood flow is increased (dogs have proportionality larger spleens than humans, the spleen helps store blood and control heat.)
+A major way dogs cooldown is that their blood flow is increased (dogs have proportionality larger spleens than humans, the spleen helps store blood and control heat.)
 Blood carries excess heat to the skin where it circulates.
-There are muscles in the dog’s skin that help raise guard hairs (the harsher outer coat of a double coated breed,) and allow for the heat to dissipate off the dog’s skin.
+There are muscles in the dog’s skin that help raise guard hairs (the harsher outer coat of a double-coated breed,) and allow for the heat to dissipate off the dog’s skin.
 When that hair is removed it changes the way air flows over the dog’s skin.
-This is how shaving a double coated dog can actually make a dog hotter.
+This is how shaving a double-coated dog can actually make a dog hotter.
 What can contribute to a dog becoming too hot is not brushing out dead and or shedding coat and allowing it to become stuck in the other hair.
-This blocks air flow to the dog’s skin.
-Cutting a double coated breed’s hair really short can actually increase shedding later as well because the way their coat and skin function is so disrupted when the coat is clipped very short.
-When you notice your dog starting the excessive spring shedding it’s time to get it to the groomer for a good bath, de-shed, high-velocity drying and brush out.
+This blocks airflow to the dog’s skin.
+Cutting a double-coated breed’s hair really short can actually increase shedding later as well because the way their coat and skin function is so disrupted when the coat is clipped very short.
+When you notice your dog starting the excessive spring shedding it’s time to get it to the groomer for a good bath, de-shed, high-velocity drying, and brush out.
 As temperatures increase it’s also important to make sure your dog has plenty of water as it plays an important role in the process of keeping them comfortable.